 In a public ceremony at Hue, South Vietnamese President Nguyen Van Thieu signs a general mobilization bill.
 Under the new measure, men between the ages of 18 and 43 were subject to induction into the regular armed forces.
 Men between the ages of 44 and 50 and youths between 16 and 17 years old were eligible to serve in the part-time civilian People’s Self Defense Organization.
 An estimated 90,000 17-year-olds in the People’s Self Defense Organization would be transferred to the regular army.
 It was believed that, by the end of 1968, the law would provide for the induction of an additional 200,000 men.
 This would begin a steady growth in the size of the Republic of Vietnam Armed Forces that would accelerate under President Richard Nixon’s Vietnamization program.
 There would be 1.1 million men and women in the South Vietnamese forces by the end of 1972.

 Felipe VI Becomes King of Spain after Juan Carlos I Abdicates

-When the clock struck midnight on June 19, 2014, King Juan Carlos I of Spain’s nearly 40-year rule came to an end.
-Two weeks after abdicating himself amidst sagging approval ratings, Juan Carlos symbolically removed his red sash—signifying his status as leader of the Spanish ...read more
+When the clock struck midnight on June 19, 2014, King Juan Carlos I of Spain’s nearly 40-year reign came to an end.
+Two weeks after abdicating the Spanish throne amidst sagging approval ratings, Juan Carlos symbolically removed his red sash—signifying his status as leader of the ...read more